anuyts/anuyts.github.io/reading.md

 ### Parametricity {#parametricity}

+Before you can talk about parametricity, you need a type system with polymorphism:

 * The book "Types and Programming Languages" (a.k.a.
 TAPL) by Benjamin C. Pierce, chapters 23 and 24 and prerequisites (see the dependency graph in the book's front matter).
 This book also used to be the lecture material of the Formal Systems course.

+Then you're ready to learn about parametricity:

 * An accessible paper about parametricity: [Wadler, 1989, Theorems for Free](https://people.mpi-sws.org/~dreyer/tor/papers/wadler.pdf)
 * Reynolds's original paper about parametricity (less accessible): [Reynolds, 1983, Types, Abstraction and Parametric Polymorphism](http://www.cse.chalmers.se/edu/year/2010/course/DAT140_Types/Reynolds_typesabpara.pdf)